RiseAnubis/WpfEssentials/Readme.md

 - RelayCommand and AsyncRelayCommand classes with an optional generic parameter
 - View models that can be used for dialogs and models/entities
 - A view manager that handles WPF-specific tasks like opening a window with a corresponding view model
+- A helper class to create Dependency Properties with less code

 The main purpose of this small framework is to help you getting started with your mvvm application without much overhead of bigger frameworks.
 Simple register your windows and view models and you are basically ready to go!